-When a website sets a cookie, your browser will store it and "remember" to send it along every request to that same website each time you access a new page.
-In case the cookie has expired, the browser may delete the cookie and requesting a new one might be necessary (this is often what happens when you are "logged out" of a website after some time period).
+When a website sets a cookie, your browser will store it and "remember" to send it along with every request to that same website each time you access a new page.
+In case the cookie has expired, the browser may delete the cookie, and requesting a new one might be necessary (this is often what happens when you are "logged out" of a website after some time).

 - The name of the website that set the cookie.

-- The amount of time for which the cookie is valid for.
+- The amount of time for which the cookie is valid.

-- The cookie value - this corresponds to the actual contents of the cookie (e.g. the user ID that is logged in, or the site preferences).
+- The cookie value - this corresponds to the actual contents of the cookie (e.g. the logged-in user ID).